-Update: The analytics layer was discussed in last year's five-year strategic plan update with a start date of 2024.
-As such, the content from last year is consistent.
-In 2024, we will conduct initial phases of scoping and gathering requirements across a broad stakeholder group for an advanced analytics platform.
-This work from scoping and requirements gathering will likely take the majority of 2024.
-This analytics layer will be procured, with VITL operating as part of the unified health data space.
+Update: The analytics layer was discussed in last year's strategic plan with a start date of 2024.
+In 2024 we started to conduct initial phases of scoping and gathering requirements across a broad stakeholder group for an advanced analytics layer per last year's HIE Plan's schedule.
+This work from scoping and requirements gathering will be completed in early 2025.
+This analytics layer will be procured and implemented once the initial phases are completed, with VITL operating this analytics layer as part of the UHDS.